jakesower/json-expressions/README.md

 # JSON Expressions

-A powerful JavaScript expression engine for JSON-based dynamic computations and function composition.
+A JavaScript expression engine for JSON-based dynamic computations and function composition.
 JSON Expressions provides a declarative syntax for creating complex logic, transformations, and calculations that can be serialized, stored, and executed safely.

-Perfect for configuration-driven applications, business rules engines, and anywhere you need dynamic logic represented as data.
+Well-suited for configuration-driven applications, business rules engines, and anywhere you need dynamic logic represented as data.

 ## Quick Start